 - Choose one global challenge to the protection of fundamental rights.
 Discuss why this is a challenge and what steps are needed to address it.

 - Is international law too weak to guide global public policy?
-Choose one of the following and discuss: The prohibition of landmines, the climate crisis, or the prohibition of torture.
+Choose one of the following and discuss: The climate crisis, new technologies, authoritarianism, migration and asylum.

 The additional essay should be sent to grad-admissions[at]hertie-school[dot]org after a standard application has been submitted.
 The essay should be approximately two pages in length.

 Interested applicants should submit their applications and motivation statements before 1 February.
 Shortlisted candidates will be contacted for an interview.